▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Justification of trend

-It is suspected that the population is in decline due to the continuous habitat destruction.
+It is suspected that the population is in decline due to the continuous destruction of the habitat and to levels of exploitation unsustainable.

 Alternative names: